Fortunately, you can return unused student loan money to your lender, though timing and loan type could determine how much it will cost you.

-Any additional expenses are not the kind of things you should be spending student loan money on anyway.
-The only exceptions may be money needed for tutoring, a software program needed for school, or disability-related expenses.
+This total should include tuition, room and board, transportation and books and supplies.
+If you’re living off-campus, room and board refers to rent and a minimal food allowance.
+Any additional expenses are not the kind of things you should be spending student loan money on Exceptions may be money needed for tutoring, a software program for school or disability-related expenses.

 - How much do you need to borrow?

-Subtract your estimated cost of living from the amount you are receiving from other sources.
+Subtract your estimated cost of living from the amount you are receiving from other funding sources.
 You don’t need to borrow any more than that.